hritik-patel/2DIP/README.md

         'country': '',              #Country of origin of search term in '' },

 Please enter this inside the [] brackets at the start and end, not outside the other data.
+The template can only be properly used when opened with a proper text editor, it appears strange in the github web view.

 I hope you enjoy the game I have created!
 - Hritik